In honor of the 240th anniversary of the America’s Declaration of Independence from Britain, I too shall declare myself independent:

 - What does it mean to be in a family?
 In some families it means sharing your feelings while in others it means doing things together.
 For some “family” is a loose association while for others it means a tight knit, intertwined relationship.
 For some “family time” brings to mind time with a nuclear family of parents and kids while for others it raises images of gathering with grandparents, cousins, aunts and uncles.

 Speaking of letting things go, Lin-Manuel Miranda is leaving Hamilton: An American Musical!
-The music from Hamilton has been my constant soundtrack while I’ve launched Powerful Peony and Lin-Manuel Miranda has been a beacon of true artistry and perseverance that has truly been an inspiration.
-To honor this EGOT earning genius as he exits stage left, posts this week will feature lyrics from Hamilton. 🙂
+The music from Hamilton has been my constant soundtrack while I’ve launched this website and Lin-Manuel Miranda has been a beacon of true artistry and perseverance that has truly been an inspiration.
+To honor this EGOT earning genius as he exits stage left, social media posts this week will feature lyrics from Hamilton. 🙂